In This Article...

 Sleep Coaching a Toddler is Different

 Sleep coaching a toddler is a lot different than sleep coaching a baby.
 Toddlers have opinions.
 You have to learn how to get them on board or risk entering into Screamfests of frustration.
-(From you, or from your toddler, I’ll never tell.)
+(From you and from your toddler.)

 We ♥ honesty!
 This post contains affiliate links that provide extra money for our mutual coffee